Janpot/fantastiq/README.md

 Minimum time in milliseconds between two retrieves.
 The queue will not activate a job until this time has elapsed since the last retrieve.
 By default will not use throttling

+###### Option: `Number attempts`

+Number of times a job has to be retried when it fails.
+After failing a job will be set to `inactive` again until it's picked up by a worker again.

 <hr>